novinary/webapi-i-challenge/PSEUDOCODE.md

     - two cases - either we are finding a user or not in both cases we are sending a status and response every time
 - create endpoint to get a user by id (same as above but find by id)- done
+- Throw an error if a user is not defined - done